yungroobie/Skynet/README.md

 Welcome to Skynet, an automated address canvassing model using satellite imagery.

 # 1. Preprocessing and Config file
-First ensure your data has been partitioned into training and validation sets.
+First, ensure your data has been partitioned into training and validation sets.
 Then place the images and the corresponding the labels into two separete directories for each set.
 This should produce four directories:
 ```python
     /train_images/ #Directory for training image files
     /train_annotations/ #Directory for training annotation labels